 A roof is much more than just the decorative top of a building.
 A roof provides protection from the elements and precipitation, helps drain water away from a structure, and provides insulation that helps keep the interior of a building warm or cool, depending on the season.
 There are several types of roofs, but the best one for your needs will depend on the structure, the climate, and the amount and type of precipitation you receive.
 Regardless of the type of roof you want to build, safety should always be a priority, as roof repair can be dangerous, and fall equipment should always be used.
 Part 1 choose your roofing style.
 Part 2 preparing for roof building.
 Part 3 building a basic gable roof.
 As previously mentioned before, there are many roofing styles, but because the gable roof is the most common, this is the example we shall use to explain our roofing process.

-Choose your roof style.
+is it safe to buy Pregabalin online Choose your roof style.
 There are hundreds of roof types out there, and they are all suitable for different purposes and allow for different materials.
 The two major categories of roof are flat and pitched, and one of the main things that will determine the actual style of roof you need is the shape of the building.
 It will be much more difficult to build a round roof onto a square building, for instance, so allow the shape of the structure to guide you.
 Some of the most common roof styles are:

 - Gable roof: this looks like an inverted V, and is the easiest and most popular roof style in North America.
 There are also several variations on the gable roof that are designed for buildings that aren’t simple rectangles, including the saltbox roof, which is suited to join walls that are different heights.